-The 2006 Ben Stiller movie Night at the Museum sparked kids' interest in visiting museums and perhaps even staying overnight.
-The 2009 release of Night at the Museum 2: Battle of the Smithsonian further fueled interest in museum sleepovers.
-New York City's American Museum of Natural History launched its A Night at the Museum sleepover program in 2007, and it's still so popular that available dates are frequently sold out.
+The Night at the Museum movie trilogy starring Ben Stiller has sparked kids' interest in visiting museums and perhaps even staying overnight.
+New York City's American Museum of Natural History launched its A Night at the Museum sleepover program in 2007 shortly after the first film's release, and it's still so popular that available dates are frequently sold out.
 What are parents, teachers, scout leaders and other group field trip organizers to do?
 Easy!
 There are several New England museums that host educational and fun overnights, too.

 01 of 08

-Did you know that Battleship Cove--a Massachusetts museum that is home to the world's largest collection of naval ships--has been hosting group overnights on a historic battleship since 1972?
+Did you know that Battleship Cove—a Massachusetts museum that is home to the world's largest collection of naval ships—has been hosting group and family overnights on a historic battleship since 1972?
 Scout groups especially enjoy these Nautical Nights, which feature opportunities to explore the vast Battleship Massachusetts and to learn about its workings.
-Kids get to have dinner and breakfast in the Officers' Wardroom and to meet veterans.
+Kids get to have dinner and breakfast in the Officers' Wardroom, sleep in sailors' bunks and meet veterans.
 They also receive free admission to the entire museum complex.

 02 of 08